Peter Wirt (BA hons, PGCE, PG Dip MBACP)

-I am a qualified counsellor, completing a Masters degree programme in Counselling at York St Johns University.
+I am a qualified counsellor, completing a Masters degree in Counselling at York St Johns University.
 I recently took early retirement from teaching post-secondary Physical Education after 17 years as a head of programme.

 Formerly I worked with York Mental Health NHS trust as an assertive outreach worker in the community, and on the inpatient wards in York.
 I have also been a senior Youth and Community worker with City of York Council Youth Services.
 I have been lucky to have experience as a player and manager for Team GB Inline Hockey, and since retirement keep an interest in the commentary box.
 I am now counselling in private practice, and have been volunteering as a counsellor for two years at a community mental health clinic in York.

 I have a keen commitment to supporting and promoting well being, open communication and good mental and physical health.
 As qualified counsellor I am developing my professional practice along humanistic and integrative approaches, and I have experience with CBT and psychiatric treatments as part of a whole person perspective in dealing with people's issues in an individual, accepting and non-judgemental framework.

 I believe that through a good working relationship, we can work together to help understand your story, and help you build the next chapter in the way you want it to be.